amyehodge/SQL/_episodes/01-sql-basic-queries.md

 Comments are ignored by the software and can be added in one of two ways.

 Short comments can be added by including them after two consecutive dashes.
 A line return signals the end of the comment.
-In the query below, the comment "-- only data from plots 1 & 2" in the 7th line will be ignored.
+In the query below, the comment "-- only data from plots 1 & 2" in the 3rd line will be ignored.

-    SELECT p.genus,
-    	p.species,
-		COUNT(*) AS 'Total individuals',
-		AVG(u.weight) AS 'Average weight (g)'
-	FROM surveys u
+    SELECT day, month, year, species_id, weight, plot_id FROM surveys
-    JOIN species p ON u.species_id=p.species_id
-	WHERE (u.plot=1 OR u.plot=2) AND (u.weight > 75) -- only data from plots 1 & 2
+    WHERE plot_id IN (1, 2) -- only data from plots 1 & 2
-	GROUP BY p.species_id
-	ORDER BY p.species_id;
+        AND (weight > 75);

 Longer comments can be added and separated from the query text by enclosing them in a forward slash and asterisk combination (`/*...*/`), as shown below.
 These comments can be written on multiple lines and the final asterisk-forward slash combination signals the end of the comment.

-    SELECT p.genus,
-    	p.species,
-    	COUNT(*) AS 'Total individuals',
-    AVG(u.weight) AS 'Average weight (g)'
+/*This query retrieves information about the date collected and species of all animals collected in plots 1 & 2 that weighed over 75g */
-    FROM surveys u
+    SELECT day, month, year, species_id, weight, plot_id FROM surveys
-    JOIN species p ON u.species_id=p.species_id
-    WHERE (u.plot=1 OR u.plot=2) AND (u.weight > 75)
-    GROUP BY p.species_id
-    /* I am grouping the results by species_id because I want to see the average weights and total numbers separated out for the individual species*/ ORDER BY p.species_id;
+    WHERE plot_id IN (1, 2) -- only data from plots 1 & 2
+        AND (weight > 75); -- only for those animals that weigh more than 75g

 Details about commenting code can be found in the [SQLite documentation](https://www.sqlite.org/lang_comment.html).